Post Graduate Certificate Courses

 • Appreciate the anatomy and normal sonoanatomy of the renal system including the kidneys, ureters and bladder

-• Use a structured approach to diagnose the more common pathology
+• Use a structured approach to evaluate the kidneys and bladder

 • Diagnose and grade hydronephrosis

-• Measure bladder wall thickness, bladder and prostate volume
+• Appreciate bladder wall thickness and calculate bladder volume

 • Recognise the value of the various cardiac views in evaluating different cardiac structures